 Do not give food or water 2 hours before bed time

-Your child’s brain is much more sensitive than ours.
-Children with special needs tend to have more sensitive digestive systems.
+Children with special needs tend to have incredibly sensitive digestive systems.
 If your child has any issues of reflux or vomiting making sleep uncomfortable, do not give any food or water at least 2 hours before bedtime.
 If your stomach is still full when laying horizontal to sleep, acids from the stomach will leak into the esophagus, creating that sensation of reflux.

 Also, look at what foods you are giving your child – products with sugar, salt, dairy, and gluten can aggravate reflux symptoms.
 These recommendations are also helpful for children with seizures as well.